mat-0/cheltenham-open-data/index.md

 <!-- weather_marker starts -->
 ## On Monday, 28 July 2025

-- The average temperature today is 13.69˚C,
+- The average temperature today is 15.19˚C,
-- With highs of 14.43˚C and lows of 13.07˚C,
+- With highs of 16.83˚C and lows of 14.83˚C,
-- It may feel like 13.26˚C with scattered clouds
+- It may feel like 14.75˚C with broken clouds
 - The wind speed is 0.45m/s and visibility is 10000m
-- The pressure is 1020hPa and humidity is 82%
+- The pressure is 1021hPa and humidity is 76%
 - The sun will rise at 04:24 and set at 20:04

 <!-- weather_marker ends -->